Days 2-4 of our 13 day, 1233 mile Bangkok to Singapore by Train trip starting in Bangkok, Thailand and going all the way to Singapore.

 In the evening we took bus 103 to Gurney Drive to walk along the waterfront and have dinner.
 We found that there were very few restaurants that interested us and, after a relaxing stroll exploring the area, opted to return to DeHappy Seafood Restaurant!

 Fort Cornwallis (3 MYR / 1 USD each) – We walked from our hotel to Fort Cornwallis.
-The walk is pleasant with many historical building to explore along the way.
+The walk is pleasant with many historical buildings to explore along the way.

 Fort Cornwallis, built by the British East India Company in the late 1700’s, is one of the most interesting historical landmarks in Georgetown.